-#2 – not much information here, but we shall call him Grumpy.
+Guest #2 – not much personality here either, but I will call him Grumpy.
 On one of the memos to all of the guides, Nico wrote the following: “[Grumpy] works with a very good friend of mine.
 She really pushed him to take the trip, but described him as not very outgoing, wrapped up in his work.
-Please, as a favor to me / her, do your best to show him a good time.”
-Loaded comment there, no need to explore it any further.
+Please, as a favor to me/her, do your best to show him a good time.”
+Certainly a loaded comment there, with a lot to potentially unpack, but I was a tour guide, not a psychologist.
 Grumpy, when asked by Laura (another employee at he company) how he liked Paris, the Grumpster replied: “Dirty, expensive, and boring.”
 He would have been “Mr. Personality” had the named not already been assigned.

 Then there is door number three.
 Ohmygod.
-What is there to say?
+Where to start?
 Laura described him as Tiny Tim.
 I think he looks a little more like Marty Feldman.
 Regardless, the term “freak” comes up often (not at all trying to be mean or cruel here, but if the moniker fits…).
 Just some bullet points:

-- Ohmygod showed up in the office in full biking attire (tights, jersey, shoes) Normally this is not unusual for the beginning of a bike trip.
-But we were not to begin ANY type of riding for the next THREE days (and he did not have access to a bike yet).
+- Ohmygod showed up in the office in full biking attire (tights, jersey, shoes).
+Normally this is not unusual for the beginning of a bike trip.
+But we were not to begin ANY type of riding for the next THREE days (and he would have no access to a bike until then).
 Later in the conversation, he hinted that he wore his current ‘outfit’ on the plane.